evansrichards/project-afterglow/docs/LANDING_PAGE_CONTENT.md

 ## Hero
 - **Headline:** "Turn your dating chats into insights that cheer you on."
-- **Subheadline:** "Project Afterglow transforms Tinder and Hinge exports into a warm reflection space that highlights your strengths, spots gentle growth edges, and keeps everything private on your device."
+- **Subheadline:** "Project Afterglow transforms Tinder and Hinge exports into a warm reflection space that highlights your strengths, spots gentle growth edges, and protects your privacy every step of the way."
 - **Primary CTA Button:** "Upload your data"
+- **Secondary CTA Link:** "Try the privacy demo"
-- **Secondary CTA Link:** "Browse a sample first"
+- **Tertiary CTA Link:** "Browse a sample first"
-- **Supporting Note:** "No account needed.
-Processing happens locally and can be cleared anytime."
+- **Supporting Note:** "PII stripped client-side.
+Optional encrypted sync.
+Clear data anytime."

 ## Social Proof / Reassurance Ribbon
 - "Designed with therapists and mindful daters to celebrate what’s working and soften the sticky spots."